joshbuker/moderation/moderation-log.md

+joepie91 has been suspended on community platforms until 2025-11-02 for divisive behavior.

 mightyiam has been suspended on community platforms until 2025-11-02 for bigotry.

 nyanbinary has been suspended on discourse for 30h to disgengage from heated discussions.